Pippo98/Qt-Codes/Threaded/README.md

 This program manages the graphs from the QtChart library, I implemented GraphChart.qml file.

-In the qml file I'm declaring all the LineSeries that then I'm gonna update, in this example I used 20 LineSeries, one X axis and 20 Y axis.
+In the qml file I'm declaring all the LineSeries that then I'm going to update, in this example I used 20 LineSeries, one X axis and 20 Y axis.

 Every LineSeries need to be attached to one X axis and one Y axis, I used one common X axis and different Y axis to resize the graph.

 To update the points from the cpp, I needed to share the pointer of the LineSeries to the cpp file.

-The way to use qml pointers in cpp is to use QAbstractSeries and QAbstractAxis (the declaration is in the graph.cpp file)
+The way to use qml pointers in cpp is to use QAbstractSeries and QAbstractAxis (the declaration is in the graph.cpp file).

 In the first versions of this program every time a series needed to be updated, a function in cpp file was called from qml passing the pointer of the series.

-Then in the actual version once the declaration of all the LineSeries is completed, a function in cpp is called from the qml that passes all the pointers of the series, in cpp a QVector stores all the pointers of all the series and all the axes, so it's not needed anymore to call the updateSeries function from the qml.
+Then in the actual version once the declaration of all the LineSeries is completed, qml calls a cpp function to pass all the pointers of the series.

+In cpp a QVector variable stores all the pointers of all the series and all the axes, so until the end of the program The pointers are available in cpp.